-I’m looking to explore this opportunity further and grow my network.
-I hope we can chat about this opportunity soon?
+I’m looking forward to exploring this opportunity further and growing my network.
+I hope we can chat about this soon?

-Once you sent that message, you can wait to receive a response from some of them and jumpstart the conversation from there.
+Once that message is sent, you can wait to receive a response from them and jumpstart your conversation with them.

 You can recommend someone on LinkedIn by going to his/her page and clicking “Recommend [name].”